An action is the work that IFTTT initiates when a trigger fires. Some examples of actions are WordPress - Create a post and Twitter - Post a tweet.

 Action fields are how we add extra information to actions.
 For example, the WordPress - Create a post action has action fields for post title, body, categories, and tags.
 The Twitter - Post a tweet action includes one action field, for the text of the tweet.

 Almost every action has at least one action field.

 An Applet connects two or more services together, enabling them to do things that they wouldn't be able to do alone.

-Some example Applets include Sync Amazon Alexa to-dos with your Google Calendar or Create events in your iPhone Calendar, via Google Assistant.
+Some example Applets include Sync Amazon Alexa to-dos with your Google Calendar or Add songs from videos you like on YouTube to a Spotify playlist.

 The Applet ID is an 8-character alphanumeric identifier given to each Applet on IFTTT.
 For example, this Applet's ID is